xy6g13/equinox_working/.ipynb_checkpoints/README-checkpoint.md

 # equinox mit
-Contains code that process mitgcm output for the EQUINOx project (and something else)
+Contains python scripts that process mitgcm LLC4320 output for the EQUINOx project (with A. Ponte and others)

-- Geostrophy_assessment: To examine the validity of geostrophic balance.
-Momentum balances are also assessed.
+- Geostrophy_assessment: To examine the validity of geostrophic balance, and horizontal momentum budget globally.

-- Lag_vs_Eul_LLC4320: To perform Lagrangian and Eulerian comparisons spectrally.
+- Lagrangian_vs_Eulerian_LLC4320: To perform Lagrangian and Eulerian comparisons spectrally.

-- sandbox/ : Rotary spectra of horizontal velocity from drifter obs. and LLC4320 output (Yu et al. 2019 GRL); first trials with xmitgcm, basic stuff
+- sandbox/: Rotary spectra of horizontal velocity from drifter obs. and LLC4320 output (Yu et al. 2019 GRL); basic stuff; some tests

-- GRL_LLC4320_Drifter_2019: Figures in Yu et al. 2019
+- GRL_LLC4320_Drifter_2019: Figures in Yu et al. 2019 (will move to an independent repository later)

-- KE_LLC4320/: LLC4320 output over the OSMOSIS region (from Z. Erickson) to assess KE exchanges and to test some of my ideas to work in future.

-- doc/ : conda and git info
+- doc/: conda and git info

-- datarmor : launch job/workers/cores
+- datarmor: launch job/workers/cores

 ---
 ## install

-All scripts require python librairies that may be installed with conda according to the following instructions [here](https://github.com/apatlpo/mit_equinox/blob/master/doc/CONDA.md)
+All scripts require python librairies that may be installed with conda according to the following instructions [here](https://github.com/apatlpo/mit_equinox/blob/master/doc/conda.md)

 ---
 ## run on datarmor: